Kahagas: National Wrestling Alliance

 Kahagas started to wrestle within National Wrestling Alliance promotions on December 14, 2011.
 He and the NWA National Heavyweight Champion Chance Prophet wrestled to double disqualification on two occasions, however, Kahagas finally defeated Prophet for the title on March 29, 2012 in a Four Corners Weapons Russian Chain Match.
 On April 6, 2012, he successfully defended his championship against NWA World Heavyweight Champion "Scrap Iron" Adam Pearce.
 On April 14, 2012, he wrestled in a "Champion vs. Champion" match against the NWA World Junior Champion Kevin Douglas, which resulted in a simultaneous double pinfall resulting in a draw.
 On November 2, 2012, Kahagas won a 9 Way Elimination match on a Dangerous Adrenaline Wrestling Gladiators event to win the vacant NWA World Heavyweight Championship.
 Participants included Lance Erikson and Chance Prophet (Prophet was vocal after being informed he was not being crowned champion alleging promises were made to be made champion) Following the win, Kahagas vacated the NWA National Heavyweight Championship.
 On March 16, 2013, Kahagas lost the NWA World Heavyweight Championship to Rob Conway.
 On April 20, Kahagas defeated Byron Wilcott to win the NWA North American Heavyweight Championship.
 With this victory, he became the first wrestler to win the National, North American, and World Heavyweight Championships.
 On November 1, 2013, Kahagas retained the title to Francisco Ciatso at FUW Throwdown 8.
 Two days later, retained the title against Rafi Rex.
 On November 30, 2013, Kahagas retained the title against Jeff Boom by DQ.
+In 2016 he went to AIWF and won the AIWF World Title.